 Both of the Hamazoor compilations are highly soul and bodily spirits enhancing, such that years back I took it upon myself to transliterate and translate both of them, from Farsi, into English.
 However, I have succeeded in doing that for Hamazoor e Dahman only ....."
-(I have attached Dasturji Firouzgary's transliteration and translation of Hamazoor e Dahman in WORD format)
+(I have attached Dasturji Firouzgary's transliteration and translation of Hamazoor e Dahman in PDF format)

-This peaked my interest in knowing more about Aafrin-e-Rapithwan by using Kangaji's word by word Gujarati translation.
+This peaked my interest in knowing more about Aafrin-e-Rapithwan by using Ervad Masani's word by word Gujarati translation.
 And to my surprise, in the part of the Hamaazor-e-Farvardegaan, in its verses 15 - 22, I find whole Ahmaai Raeshcha prayer with commentary in Pazand sentence by sentence!

-Kangaji stated: (translated into English by me from Gujarati)

-"The portion of this Aafrin from Verse 15 through verse 22 is the Pahlavi Zand or "Sareh" (commentary) of the Avesta prayer "Ahmaai Raeshcha" sentence by sentence in Pazand language."
+Kangaji stated in his Gujarati Khordeh Avesta: (translated into English by me from Gujarati): "The portion of this Aafrin from Verse 15 through verse 22 is the Pahlavi Zand or "Sareh" (commentary) of the Avesta prayer "Ahmaai Raeshcha" sentence by sentence in Pazand language."